photo: at the Forest Service dock in Roosevelt Harbor (note the milky-green glacier water)

-This photo is a bit blurry, shot at an 80x digital zoom without a tripod, but it does highlight the distinctive white head of a bald eagle.
+This photo is a bit blurry, shot at an 80x digital zoom on a pocket camera without a tripod, but it does highlight the distinctive white head of a bald eagle.
 We can spot them easily as they perch high in the evergreens, We just look for big white golf balls.
 This big guy, and his buddies, kept us company in Burnett Inlet, swooping from rock to tree to rock... and squawking their peculiar cry.

 June 27-29 Meyers Chuck